altera-fpga/hls-samples/Tutorials/Tools/platform_designer_standard/README.md

 ## Building the `platform_designer_standard` Tutorial

-> **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
+> **Note**: When working with the command-line interface (CLI), you should configure the HLS IP Gen Compiler using environment variables.
-> Set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation every time you open a new terminal window.
+> Set up your CLI environment by sourcing the `fpgavars` script located in the root of your HLS IP Gen Compiler installation every time you open a new terminal window.
 > This practice ensures that your compiler, libraries, and tools are ready for development.
 >
 > Linux*:
+> - `source <install-dir>/fpgavars.sh`
-> - For system-wide installations: `. /opt/intel/oneapi/setvars.sh`
+> - For system-wide installations: `. /opt/intel/oneapi/fpgavars.sh`
-> - For private installations: ` . ~/intel/oneapi/setvars.sh`
-> - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
+> - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/fpgavars.sh ; exec csh'`
->
-> Windows*:
-> - `C:\"Program Files (x86)"\Intel\oneAPI\setvars.bat`
-> - Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
->
-> For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html) or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 Follow these steps to compile and test the design:
 1. Compile the SYCL code to RTL.
 Although this design supports emulation and simulation like other FPGA code samples, they are not the focus of this tutorial.
 The emulation and simulation commands have been omitted.